kwan-sr/template-UX/README.md

    ```sh
    python api.py
    ```
-**Note: This will create the database and it will appear in the tmp folder (test.db).
+**Note**: This will create the database and it will appear in the tmp folder (`test.db`).

-**Note: You can copy this link in a browser [http://0.0.0.0:8080/time](http://0.0.0.0:8080/time) to make sure that the backend is running.
+**Note**: You can copy this link in a browser [http://0.0.0.0:8080/time](http://0.0.0.0:8080/time) to make sure that the backend is running.
 You can change the endpoint to visualize different outcomes (check the endpoints in the api.py script).

 5. In another terminal tab, go to the src/ folder to launch the frontend using the following line:
 ### `npm start`
-**Note: this will open a browser or you can open [http://localhost:3000/#/](http://localhost:3000/#/) to view it.
-Chrome is recommended.
+**Note**: this will open a browser or you can open [http://localhost:3000/#/](http://localhost:3000/#/) to view it.

-**Note: You can open the browser console (right click-Inspect-Console) to visualize log messages or errors from the frontend.
+**Note**: You can open the browser console (right click-Inspect-Console) to visualize log messages or errors from the frontend.

 The application supports two tasks (chosen randomly).
-If you want to learn how to send data to the backend, you should follow the process in the task 1 [http://localhost:3000/#/Main1](http://localhost:3000/#/Main1).
+If you want to learn how to send data to the backend, you should follow the process in task 1 at: [http://localhost:3000/#/Main1](http://localhost:3000/#/Main1).